KuanlinBilly/A-Study-on-Using-Sentiment-Analysis-to-Evaluate-Product-Reviews/README.md

     * Note: LDA does not assign any labels to each topic.
 They are just topics 1, 2, 3 and 4, etc.

 6. Sentiment Analysis
-* The result of sentiment analysis using the TextBlob package will be returned in the form of tuple (polarity, subjectivity).
+* Use TextBlob to return sentiment analysis results as (polarity, subjectivity) tuples.
 * Sentiment categories: Positive, Negative, Neutral

 ## Conclusion
 ### Outcome
-1. In the data acquisition aspect, this project utilized Python with crawling techniques to improve the efficiency of data retrieval.
+1. Efficient data retrieval using Python and crawling techniques for data acquisition.

-2. The product reviews were cleaned through text cleansing.
+2. Text cleansing of product reviews.
-3. Using R, LDA Topic Modeling was performed to identify positive and negative sentiments of the reviews and feasible recommendations were made.
+3. LDA Topic Modeling in R, to identify positive and negative sentiments and provide recommendations.

-4. Sentiment analysis was performed on the product reviews using Python and the results were visualized.
+4. Sentiment analysis performed on product reviews using Python, with visualized results.

 ### Future Outlook and Improvement Suggestions
-1. The text cleansing process can be made more sophisticated, for example, customizing the stop words library according to e-commerce review data.
+1. Enhance the text cleansing process, such as customizing the stop words library according to e-commerce review data.

-2. More different sentiment classification models and machine learning algorithms can be applied and the effectiveness of each model can be compared.
+2. Apply and compare various sentiment classification models and machine learning algorithms to determine their effectiveness.

-3. The number of topics in the LDA model can be optimized for better results.
+3. Optimize the number of topics in the LDA model for improved results.

-4. From the LDA topic analysis results, it was found that the difference between each topic was not very effective.
-I believe there are two solutions to this issue.
-First, the number of topics in the LDA model can be optimized for better results.
-Second, we can change the target of the analysis as the issue may be due to the similarities in the content of the review data for the current target.
+4. Address the issue of ineffective topic differentiation in the LDA analysis by optimizing the number of topics or changing the target of analysis due to similarities in review data content for the current target.

-5. More emotions can be added to the sentiment analysis, such as joy, anger, sorrow, and happiness.
+5. Expand the sentiment analysis, including more emotions, such as joy, anger, sorrow, and happiness.